Webinar

 From Foundations to Frontiers Webinar Series: Chinese Americans and the Perpetual Foreigner Stereotype

-Join Committee of 100 and The Asian American Education Project for a three-part series that examines the rich contributions of Chinese Americans to U.S. society, both historically and in the present day.
+Committee of 100 and The Asian American Education Project held the first event of a three-part series that examined the rich contributions of Chinese Americans to U.S. society, both historically and in the present day.
 The content was sourced from Committee of 100’s report “From Foundations to Frontiers: Chinese American Contributions to the Fabric of America.”

-This workshop series will be facilitated by Ashley Chu from The Asian American Education Project.
+This workshop series was facilitated by Ashley Chu from The Asian American Education Project.

 Event Highlights:

-• Gain Tools and Resources: Educators will be equipped with strategies and free lessons.
+• Gain Tools and Resources: Educators were equipped with strategies and free lessons.

 • Learn All Year: These three 1-hour workshops are being offered for free and are spread throughout the school year.

-• Earn Credits: Attendees will earn New York City Department of Education CTLE credits through The Asian American Education Project.
+• Earn Credits: Attendees earned New York City Department of Education CTLE credits through The Asian American Education Project.

 Webinar Dates: